SonyWWS/ATF/README.md

 ATF
 ===
-Authoring Tools Framework (ATF) is a set of C#/.NET components for making tools on Windows®.
-ATF has been used by most Sony first party game studios to make many custom tools such as Naughty Dog's level editor and shader editor for _The Last of Us™_, Guerrilla Game's sequence editor for Killzone™ games (including the _Killzone: Shadow Fall™_ PS4™ launch title), an animation blending tool at Santa Monica Studios, a level editor at Bend Studio, a visual state machine editor for Quantic Dream, sound editing tools, and many others.
+Authoring Tools Framework (ATF) is a set of C#/.NET components for making tools on Windowsï¿½.
+ATF has been used by most Sony first party game studios to make many custom tools such as Naughty Dog's level editor and shader editor for _The Last of Usï¿½_, Guerrilla Game's sequence editor for Killzoneï¿½ games (including the _Killzone: Shadow Fallï¿½_ PS4ï¿½ launch title), an animation blending tool at Santa Monica Studios, a level editor at Bend Studio, a visual state machine editor for Quantic Dream, sound editing tools, and many others.
 ATF has been in continuous development in Sony's Worldwide Studios central tools group since early 2006.

 There are many types of components in ATF.
 ATF Managed Extensibility Framework (MEF) components can be added to a .NET TypeCatalog with a single line of code that can be found in most of our sample applications, as in \Samples\CircuitEditor\Program.cs.
 Other components, like the DOM, are really a collection of related classes.
 Components include:

-* Control Host Service -- for Windows® docking and tracking active Controls.
+* Control Host Service -- for Windowsï¿½ docking and tracking active Controls.
 * Command Service -- for registering commands in menus and on tool bars and associating keyboard shortcuts.
 * Property Editor -- 2-column property editor for editing selected objects.
 * Grid Property Editor -- spreadsheet-style property editor for selected objects.